sky-uk/feed/README.md

 See the [example ingress for gorb](examples/feed-ingress-deployment-gorb.yml)

+### Ingress status

+When using either the [elb](#elb) or [Merlin](#merlin) updater, the ingress status will be updated with relevant loadbalancer information.
+This can then be used with other controllers such a `external-dns` which can set DNS for any given ingress using the ingress status.

+#### elb

+feed will automatically discover all of your elb's and then use the `sky.uk/frontend-scheme` annotation to match an elb label to an ingress.
+The updater will then set the ingress status to the elb's DNS name.

+#### Merlin

+The Merlin updater is currently unable to auto-discover all hosted vips (virtual ip addresses) on a Merlin server;
+instead the status updater supports two different loadbalancer types: `internal` and `internet-facing`.
+These two vips are set using the `merlin-vip` and `merlin-internet-facing-vip` flags respectively.

+An ingress can select which loadbalancer it wants to be associated with by setting the `sky.uk/frontend-scheme` annotation to either `internal` or `internet-facing`.

 ### Running feed-ingress on privileged ports

 feed-ingress can be run on privileged ports by defining  the `NET_BIND_SERVICE` Linux capability.